My dad put me in a dumpster once.

 This was Sunday.
 This would be his last Sunday.
 It was the last day I heard him produce any words.

 It was obvious that it was bad.
 I knew I needed to hold his hand and tell him that I was sorry and that I loved him.
 So I did.
 And he said the exact same thing back to me and we cried together.
-It was one of the most powerful moments of my life—and I hope each day that he heard me and that he knows that I truly meant every syllable of what I said.
+And it was one of the most powerful moments of my life—and I hope each day that he heard me and that he knows that I truly meant every syllable of what I said.

 One of the worst parts is the constant remembering.
 I have to bring my brain to a place where I remember my dad is dead and that we will never, ever mend our horrifically fragmented relationship.